Carnage725/DSA/README.md

-This repo is to learn and complete:
+This repo is to help me learn DSA and solve leetcode problems:

-1. Common Sense Guide to DSA
-2. LeetCode 300
+1. Grind 75

-I use thonny to help me debug and understand leetcode and new concepts
+I use thonny to help me debug and understand leetcode problems and new concepts

 '''python
 pip install thonny